mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Does RISC-V specifiy the ISA or microarchitecture?
 - What are some advantages of RISC vs CISC?
 - How do you characterize CPU performance?

+## GPU
+- What is a GPU?
+- How does a GPU work?
+- What does the GPU pipeline look like?
+- What's the difference between a GPU and CPU?
+- What optimizations does a GPU have so it vastly outperforms CPUs in graphics tasks?
+What are the tradeoffs?
+- How do you characterize GPU performance?
+- What are other tasks that GPUs may excel at besides graphics processing?
+Why?

+## System on Chip (SoC)
+- What is a SoC?
+- What are its applications?
+- What are some components on a SoC?
+- What are some tradeoffs between going for a SoC vs all separate components?
+- When designing a system, what other components are needed in addition to a SoC?
+- What is a system on module (SoM)?
+What is the difference/tradeoffs vs a SoC?
+- What are some tradeoffs of integration?
+- Which blocks of the SoC consume the most power?

+## Memory
+- Where can data and program be stored in memory?
+- What is the difference between data and program memory?
+- Explain the memory hierarchy.
+What are the tradeoffs of each?
+What type of data is stored in each?
+- What is a cache?
+- What are registers?
+- What is RAM?
+- What does "random access" refer to?
+- What is stack overflow?
+- What is the difference between the stack and the heap?
+- What is a memory management unit (MMU)?
+What does it do and why is it needed?
+- If I'm operating my computer in space where there can be lots of radiation that can corrupt my memory, what issues can arise?
+What can I do to be resilient against these effects?

+## Power/Performance/Thermals
 - How does clock frequency impact power, performance, and thermals?
 - Why are multiple clock domains needed?
 - How does supply voltage impact power, performance, and thermals?